cyrillkuettel/rover/README.md

 - [ ] image processing with high-performance Server?
 Of course, with massive parallelism.
 (If still time, this would be very interesting.
 Latency may be an issue, because of the size of the image )

 Remember to exclude the --reload uvicorn option in production.
 The --reload option consumes much more resources, is more unstable, etc
+In Docker you can add --restart option to restart server if it crashes.